1) The action of living or having one’s being in, among.

 I like your critical exigence.
 I’ll try to respond in kind…

 “Isn’t the exchange of insightful information the conversation itself?”

-You can move through Facebook pages or blogs for five minutes and collect enough insightful information for a lifetime.
+You can look through social media posts or blogs for five minutes and collect enough insightful information for at least that day if not much longer.
 Then what happens?
 Qualitatively, how is your day different?
-Do you feel satisfied, relieved, healed and having just had a ball?
+Do you feel satisfied, relieved, healed, and having just had a ball?
 And with a clearer, more resolved sense of direction and meaning, like, “Okay, it all makes sense now and life is great!”?

 These frames or platforms are for the most part formal, synthesized versions of what can take place organically within any good, spontaneous personal conversation.
-There are many different moods or colors to such conversations, but they all produce real discovery, relief and resolution — visceral fulfillment — often completely transcendent of any information or even insight.
+There are many different moods or colors to such conversations, but they all produce real discovery, relief, and resolution — visceral fulfillment — often completely transcendent of any specific information.

-I almost want to say that a great conversation is one that you don’t even recall what was specifically said, just the excellence of the company kept.
+I almost want to say that a great conversation is one in which you don’t even recall what was specifically said, just the excellence of the company kept.

 “Isn’t serene stillness, the contented being in the moment, the destination and ultimate sign of ‘satisfying, relieving, healing and fun’ as you put it?”

 Probably.
-But as that’s been described in all kinds of mystical writings by those who suggest they’re there, this is communing in conversation with the divine.
+But as that’s been described in all kinds of mystical writings by those who suggest they’re there, this is communing in conversation with the divine or what one considers to be sacred.
 The ultimate real conversation, as it were.

 But, even so and in any case, isn’t the point and purpose of finding “contented being in the moment” so that we can expand it out to include those around us who could use it…lean whatever exchange a bit further toward something sacred?
 That’s the real conversation I’m suggesting.
 And one has to listen and look very carefully to make sure that something truly satisfying, relieving, healing, and fun is being had in that conversation.